-We recommend calling campground and reaching out online before you start your trip!
+We recommend calling the campground and reaching out online before you start your trip!

 Is camping allowed in Arizona?

-Yes, camping is allowed almost all around Arizona.
+Yes, camping is allowed almost everywhere around Arizona.
 You can find plenty of free or paid well-maintained campgrounds.

 Can you camp anywhere in Arizona?

 You can camp almost anywhere on public land in the state of Arizona for a maximum of 14 consecutive days.
 There are plenty of FREE or paid campgrounds all over Arizona where you can set up your tent.

 There are numerous camping spots in Arizona ideal for a weekend.
 The best-rated places are Bonita Canyon campground, Tucson / Lazydays KOA, or Grand Canyon Railway campsite.